-After I met the short guy who smoked on my first trip to Italy in 2008 (you can read about that here), I returned home to the States feeling nothing special toward him.
+After I met the short guy who smoked on my first trip to Italy in 2008 (you can read about that here), I returned home to the States feeling intriguied but not smitten.

-Italy was fun for six days and although I did find the young man attractive, trying to get to know someone on a computer who lived on the opposite side of the globe wasn’t really an option.
+Italy was fun for six days and although I did find the young man attractive, trying to get to know someone on a computer who lived on the opposite side of the globe wasn’t appealing to me.

-I said goodbye to Italy, bid farewell to my Spanish family and returned home to the States.
-Traveling is great and all, but I really needed to focus on finding myself a job and earning some real money.
+I bid farewell to Italy, said goodbye to my Spanish family, and returned home to the States where I could find a job and begin earning some real money.

 Find A Job

-I ended up asking my former employer at the utility company and they had an opening, so I returned to work as a meter reader where I spent six or seven hours a day walking through people’s yards and reading their electric and gas meters throughout the city as I escaped from dogs and trudged through some of the largest snowdrifts that our area had seen in years.
+I ended up asking my former employer at the utility company and they had an opening, so I returned to work as a meter reader where I spent six or seven hours a day walking through people’s yards and reading their electric and gas meters.
+There were a few narrow escapes from the jaws of ferocious dogs and trudged through some of the largest snowdrifts that our area had seen in years.

 I was even on the front page of a section of the local newspaper as I tried to read a gas meter that was encased in frozen snow, trapped between a house and a parked truck.